shAdow-XJY/click_text_field/README.md

 ```

-### Mobile Warning
+### Harmony OS Warning
-When running in Mobile, it maybe reports a error:
+When running in Harmony OS, it maybe reports a error:
 ```
  rendering/editable.dart': Failed assertion: line 1336 pos 14: 'readOnly && !obscureText': is not true.
 ```